Researching the campus culture can help students see if the college is affirming of LGBTQ+ students and staff.

-Ask if there is a list of alumni or current students that can be contacted with questions or for networking.
+Ask if there is a list of alumni or current students who can be contacted with questions or for networking.
 Are the specific needs of LGBTQ+ students of color considered?
 If Greek life is common, are LGBTQ+ students welcome and supported?
-Visit the LGBTQ center and ask about residential life.
+Visit the LGBTQ+ center and ask about residential life.
 Are there particular bullying and harassment policies for LGBTQ+ students?

-- Get The Facts.
-Are there LGBTQ studies or course offerings?
+- Get the facts.
+Are there LGBTQ+ programs or course offerings, such as the ones at CUNY?
 If this information is readily available then it speaks to affirmation.
 The college newspaper can be an excellent resource for seeing how issues of all kinds are discussed on campus.
 Does the LGBTQ+ community get covered positively?
 When concerns are highlighted, are the administration and student body responsive?

 - Consider location.
 It is important for students to have role models on campus and in the community so they can shape high expectations for their college experience and their future.
 There are parts of the country where not all LGBTQ+ professors can be comfortably “out” and thus cannot candidly guide students.
 Further, if the town is very isolated, there may be few community and healthcare resources specific to students’ needs.